-In a world where images used in print are largely digital files the concept of Colour Management provides the basis for meaningful comparison between images viewed on screen and then reproduced as hard copy proofs or in print.
+In a world where images are largely handled as digital files the concept of Colour Management in design and print production provides the basis for meaningful comparison between images viewed on screen and then reproduced as hard copy proofs or the finished printed result.

 Within design and content creation responses to a mention of the concept range, in my experience, from ‘What’s that?’ to a belief it’s entirely the responsibility of the printer to reproduce colour images, as the client would see it, accurately.

 The printing press is a wonderful piece of technology and engineering.
 Ultimately it’s ability to change the printed result is limited to increasing or reducing the levels of inks in four standard colours.
 The scope for design and pre-press to influence what the press can give you is, however, enormous.
 The preparation starts way before a printer gets involved, with the handling and preparation of image and design files.
 Good colour management is an crucial part of creating high quality files for print.

 ‘Only printers need to know about that’